escapin/ElectionManager/README.md

 and management of customized elections, using the sElect system (https://github.com/escapin/sElect.git) on a single server instance.

-**Web Interface:** The webpage will display all elections in a table, which have been set up.
+**Web Interface:** The web page will display all elections in a table, which have been set up.
 The table will show a unique ID to identify the election, the title given, when the election will start and end, and the status of the election: